Discover Mathematics Of Eternity, the first in an explosive SF thriller series by a fantastic new Canadian author.

 Kelly’s delivery is cynical.
 Humanity’s future is the aftermath of our postindustrial age spent in denial of ecological issues.
 It made a very enjoyable read!
 Of all the dystopian stories I’ve read, perhaps this world is the likeliest to occur.

-Inside was even better than the flashy package.
 In the tradition of twentieth century sci-fi masters, David Kelly tells a tale of a bleak yet cool future but with a modern update.
-Earth is done for.
-We've destroyed the planet.
-Water levels have risen dangerously, and winter is a mostly forgotten memory.

 This is an intelligent and fast-moving science fiction book in which the action mainly takes place on earth.
 There’s something of the dystopian future about this story, liberally laced with action, adventure and quite a lot of fun.